Macrometacorp/docs/docs/collections/documents/indexing/working-with-indexes.md

  -d '{ tags: [ "foobar", "bar", "bar" ] }'
 ```

-This is done to avoid redudant storage of the same index value for the same document, which would not provide any benefit.
+This is done to avoid redundant storage of the same index value for the same document, which would not provide any benefit.

 If an array index is declared **unique**, the de-duplication of array values will happen before inserting the values into the index, so the above insert operation with two identical values `bar` will not necessarily fail